GUIDE TO BLACK BROOK

 WATER LEVEL INDICATORS: It needs to be bank full at Princetown with all boulders well covered.

-MAJOR HAZARDS/ FALLS: A narrow beck with bushes and wire fences.
+MAJOR HAZARDS/ FALLS: A narrow beck with bushes and a couple of wire fences.

 GENERAL DESCRIPTION: If this is running, it's a big day on Dartmoor.
 Launch at the bridge in Princetown (note the wire fence under the bridge) and off you go, a continuous boulder dodge down to the West Dart.
 It flattens off towards the end.